merill/uninstall-graph/README.md

 and restore your PowerShell environment to a clean state.

 You can then download and do a fresh install of the latest version of Microsoft Graph PowerShell modules.

+## Reporting issues

+If you run into any problems and edge cases with the module please open an issue.

+Even better, if you find a resolution feel free to open a pull request.

+I'm hoping we can iron out all the edge cases over time.
+Thanks 🙏